AdobeDocs/analytics-platform.en/help/components/annotations/manage-annotations.md

 You can edit an annotation in two ways:

-* In a visualization, hover over the annotation and click the pencil icon within the popover.
+* In a Workspace project, use the [Component info](/help/components/use-components-in-workspace.md#component-info) icon.

 * In the [[!UICONTROL Annotations] list](#annotations-list), select the title of the annotation.